Hyperbolic Geometry of Superstring Perturbation Theory: Matrices for Fenchel-Nielsen Coordinates

-\begin{itemize} \item { \bf Determining $\mathcal{A}^{(ij)}_{g,n_{NS},2n_R}$} \\ The expression for $\mathcal{A}^{(ij)}_{g,n_{NS},2n_R}$ can be obtained by choosing a vertical segment $\mathcal{V}_{ij}$ over $B_{ij}$.
-To construct this segment, we choose a point $m\in B_{ij}$ and a curve $P_{ij}(m,v)$ that connects $s_i(m)$ and $s_j(m)$ in $\mathcal{R}(m)\in\hat{\mathcal{P}}^{d}_{g,n_{NS},2n_R}$.
+\begin{itemize} \item { \it Determining $\mathcal{A}^{(ij)}_{g,n_{\text{NS}},2n_{\text{R}}}$}: The expression for $\mathcal{A}^{(ij)}_{g,n_{\text{NS}},2n_{\text{R}}}$ can be obtained by choosing a vertical segment $\mathcal{V}_{ij}$ over $B_{ij}$.
+To construct this segment, we choose a point $m\in B_{ij}$ and a curve $P_{ij}(m,v)$ that connects $s_i(m)$ and $s_j(m)$ in $\mathcal{R}(m)\in\wh{\mathcal{P}}^{d}_{g,n_{\text{NS}},2n_{\text{R}}}$.
 The parameter $v\in\left[0,1\right]$ labels a position along the curve:

-The vertical segment can be parametrized as follows:
+The vertical segment can be parametrized as follows

-To get the correction factor from the boundary $B_{ij}$, $\omega_{q}$ should be integrated over the path $P_{ij}(m,v)$ that connects the sections $s_i(m)$ and $s_j(m)$ over the $B_{ij}$ (see figure (\ref{VerSegExa})) instead of the sections themselves.
+To get the correction factor from the boundary $B_{ij}$, $\omega_{q}$ should be integrated over the path $P_{ij}(m,v)$ that connects the sections $s_i(m)$ and $s_j(m)$ over the $B_{ij}$ instead of the sections themselves (see Figure \ref{VerSegExa}).
 A point on $P_{ij}(m,v)$ is given by a value of the parameter $v$.
-Therefore, the form is a function of $(m,v)$.
-From (\ref{ExaOme}), we can first integrate over $v$:
+Therefore, the form depends on $(m,v)$.
+From \eqref{ExaOme}, we can first integrate over $v$: